anko/txm/readme.markdown

 > ```
 </details>

-<details><summary>Example: Testing code that checks itself</summary>
+<details><summary>Example: Testing examples that call <code>assert</code></summary>

-If your example code calls `assert` or such (which throw an error and exit nonzero when the assert fails), then you don't really need an output block.
+If your example code calls `assert` or such (which throw an error and exit nonzero when the assert fails), then you don't really need an output block, because it already documents itself.
+In such cases you can use a `!test check` annotation.
-Use a `!test check`, which works standalone.

 <!-- !test in asserting test -->